Top 10 Handmade Artisan Papers Brands

 Hahnemühle FineArt GmbH

-Hahnemühle FineArt GmbH, established in 1584 in the Dassel region of Lower Saxony, Germany, is one of the world's oldest and most respected paper manufacturers, specializing in premium fine art papers for digital printing, traditional art media, and photographic applications.
-As a privately held limited liability company (GmbH) with over 200 employees and estimated revenue exceeding €45M, Hahnemühle operates from a single core manufacturing facility complemented by four regional distribution centers worldwide, serving customers in 120+ countries.
-The brand's portfolio spans digital fine art inkjet papers, traditional artist papers (watercolour, drawing, sketching), photo papers, and specialty media for commercial printing applications.
-Hahnemühle pioneered the development of archival-grade digital fine art papers and holds numerous certifications including ISO 9706 for permanence, FSC, and the prestigious "Green Rooster" environmental certification.
-The company's patented coating technologies and rigorous quality standards have made it the preferred paper supplier for leading digital fine art printer manufacturers and museums globally.
+Hahnemühle FineArt GmbH, established in 1584 in the Dassel region of Lower Saxony, Germany, is one of the world's oldest and most respected paper manufacturers with a 440+ year papermaking heritage.
+As a privately held GmbH with over 200 employees and estimated annual revenue exceeding €45 million, Hahnemühle operates from one core manufacturing facility complemented by four regional distribution centers worldwide, serving customers across 120+ countries.
+The brand has pioneered the development of archival-grade digital fine art papers and is widely recognized as the market leader in premium inkjet art papers for photographers, museums, and digital artists globally.
+Hahnemühle's product portfolio spans digital fine art inkjet papers, traditional artist papers (watercolour, drawing, sketching), photo papers, and specialty media including innovative alternative-fiber papers made from bamboo, hemp, and agave.
+The company holds ISO 9706 (permanence), FSC, and the prestigious "Green Rooster" environmental certification.
+Hahnemühle's patented coating technologies and rigorous German quality standards have made it the preferred OEM paper supplier for leading digital fine art printer manufacturers and the paper of choice for major museums, galleries, and professional photographers.
+Flagship product lines include Photo Rag, William Turner, and the Digital FineArt Collection.
+The company's commitment to environmental sustainability extends across its entire production chain, from responsible fiber sourcing to water treatment and waste reduction programs at its Lower Saxony manufacturing site.

 Brand